 Beginning in the 1970's significant advances in the understanding of nuclear multifragmentation were made possible with the advent of high statistics inclusive experiments.
-Typically, only one intermediate mass fragment $(3 \le Z_f)$ \leq 30) was detected per event.
-From these inclusive studies came the first evidence that intermediate mass fragments (IMFs) were associated with a simultaneous multibody breakup of a system which had undergone expansion.
-A study of the fragment mass yield distribution obtained in an inclusive gas jet experiment conducted at Fermilab contained the first indication that nuclear multifragmentation might be related to critical phenomena normally observed in macroscopic systems [5].
-The Purdue Group was the first to make the suggestion that the observed power law in the fragment yield distribution might result from a system whose excitation energy was comparable to its total binding energy [6].
-The exponent of the power law was $2 \le \tau \le 3$, within the range expected for a system near its critical point.
+Typically, only one intermediate mass fragment ( $3 \le Z_f \le 30$ ) was detected per event.
+From these inclusive studies came the first evidence that intermediate mass fragments (IMFs) were associated with a simultaneous multi-body breakup of a system which had undergone expansion.
+A study of the fragment mass yield distribution obtained in an inclusive gas jet experiment conducted at Fermilab contained the first indication that nuclear multifragmentation might be related to critical phenomena normally observed in macroscopic systems [1].
+The Purdue Group was the first to make the suggestion that the observed power law in the fragment yield distribution might result from a system whose excitation energy was comparable to its total binding energy [2].
+The exponent of the power law was $2 < \tau < 3$ , within the range expected for a system near its critical point.

 The presence of the power law and the value of the exponent, coupled with the strong similarity of the nuclear and van der Waals potentials, led the Purdue group to suggest that multifragmentation of nuclei might be analogous to a fluid undergoing a continuous phase transition from a liquid to a gas.
-Furthermore, the Fisher droplet model (FMD) [7-10], used to describe condensation in a fluid system near its critical point, after modification for nuclear physics effects, was capable of describing the isotopic yields of 50 fragments with one set of parameters [6,11].
-The temperature of the system was determined to be about 5 MeV [6], a reasonable value considering that the average binding energy per nucleon in a nucleus is approximately 8 MeV.
+Furthermore, the Fisher Droplet Model (FMD) [3]- [6], used to describe condensation in a fluid system near its critical point, after modification for nuclear physics effects, was capable of describing the isotopic yields of 50 fragments with one set of parameters [2], [7].
+The temperature of the system was determined to be about 5 MeV [2], a reasonable value considering that the average binding energy per nucleon in a nucleus is approximately 8 MeV.
 The success of this approach reinforced the notion that multifragmentation was both a thermal process and that it was related to critical phenomena.

-With the advent of exclusive experiments capable of detecting all of the charged reaction products, the possibility of studying multifragmentation on an event-by-event basis became a reality.
+With the advent of exclusive experiments capable of detecting all of the charged reaction products, the possibility of studying multifragmentation on an event-byevent basis became a reality.
 High statistics exclusive experiments in which the fragmenting system is characterized according to its nucleon number and excitation energy permit both the correlation of dynamical and statistical information and the study of fluctuations in experimental observables.
 Fluctuations are central to all critical phenomena, and indeed, such fluctuations are apparent in exclusive multifragmentation data.
-In this paper, the focus will be on the statistical signals of multifragmentation data observed in the EOS experiment [12-14].
+In this paper, the focus will be on the statistical signals of multifragmentation data observed in the EOS experiment [8]-[10].
 Comparisons will be made with two other systems, one of which exhibits critical behavior and one of which does not.

-Much of the pioneering work in understanding the statistical aspects of multifragmentation was performed by Campi [15-22] and Mekjian [23-29].
-Both compared multifragmentation data to model systems in order to gain some insight into the nuclear breakup process.
-In this paper, many of the ideas suggested by these authors are followed and applied to the EOS data and the model systems in order to demonstrate which signals are most useful in the identification of critical behavior.
-Several methods proposed for detecting signals of critical phenomena in multifragmentation are reviewed in this paper.
+Much of the pioneering work in understanding the statistical aspects of multifragmentation has been performed by Campi [11]- [18] and Mekjian [19]- [25].
+Both efforts have compared multifragmentation data to model systems in order to gain some insight into the nuclear breakup process.
+In this paper, many of the ideas suggested by these authors are followed and applied to both the EOS data and the model systems in order to demonstrate which of the many suggested signals are useful for the identification of critical behavior.
+A major goal of this paper is to present a comprehensive review of several methods proposed for detecting signals of critical phenomena in multifragmentation.